Uncle Albert/Admiral Halsey Lyrics

 We're so sorry but we haven't heard a thing all day

-We're so sorry, Uncle Albert
+We're so Sorry Uncle Albert

 But if anything should happen we'll be sure to give a ring

-We're so sorry, Uncle Albert (Albert)
+We're so sorry Uncle Albert

-But we haven't done a bloody thing all day (all day)
+But we haven't done a bloody thing all day

-We're so sorry, Uncle Albert (Albert)
+We're so sorry Uncle Albert

 But the kettle's on the boil and we're so easily called away

-Hands across the water (water)
+Hand across the water (water)

 Heads across the sky

-Hands across the water (water)
+Hand across the water (water)

 Heads across the sky